notRobot200/Task1GroupBD1/README.md

-the difference is if you just add files in branch so the contributor and the language doesn't appear on the home page I add file kalimatrix.py for test, and then the languange appear on the home page I add file .txt use account faishalyb and I delete it use my account
+the difference is if you just add files in branch so the contributor and the language doesn't appear on the home page I add file kalimatrix.py for test, and then the languange appear on the home page I add file .txt use account faishalyb and I delete it use my account after I made sure I gave orders to my group mates to try to add files in main

+Thanks.